microsoft/OpenTypeDesignVariationAxisTags/Proposals/Height_Axis/ProposalSummary.md

 ## Justification

-**Vendor commitments:** Founder has a prototype version of YouHei with this axis, alongside Width and Weight axis.
+**Vendor commitments:** Founder Electronics has a prototype of YouHei using this axis, and in the future will ship multiple fonts that use this axis.
+(Source: TangTingFZ)

 **Conventionality benefits:** Similar to `wdth`, it provides way to adjust or fit the height of vertical text.